Grant Mitchell (Home and Away): Storylines

 Grant's sister Kim arrives in town to stay with him and he is concerned when he learns that Kim has not told their parents where she is.
 He remains unaware that she has a drug habit until after Steven Matheson (Adam Willits) and Matt find out.
 Grant discovers drugs in Kim's bag and convinces her to go away with him to sort herself out, despite Donald warning him that his job will not be kept open.
 He returns to town once Kim has recovered and leaves soon afterwards to take a job in Timboon.
 He returns some months later looking for a job and helps a grieving Sophie, whose boyfriend David Croft (Guy Pearce) has just been killed in a car accident.
 He asks new school principal Lois Crawford (Tina Bursill) for a job and is shocked when she gives him Donald's job, demoting Donald to teaching Year 8 classes.
 After Grant, Donald's daughter Bobby Simpson (Nicolle Dickson) and several of the locals make it clear to Lois that they support Donald, he is reinstated and Grant leaves for good.

 Reception

 For his portrayal of Grant, McLachan won the "Most Popular Actor" award at the 1991 Logie Awards.
 One month after his first appearance, Robin Olover of The Sydney Morning Herald said that Home and Away were already promoting McLachan as their "golden boy".
 In his book Neighbours special, Kesta Desmond said that McLachan looked "rather dapper" in the role of Grant in comparison to his role in Neighbours.
 Michael Idato of The Sydney Morning Herald said that Grant was one of the characters from the "golden years" that made Home and Away feel "very mid-'80s".
 A writer from TV Guide branded Grant the "human bicep" who, alongside Adam splashed around the waters of Summer Bay in their "merrily macho way".
 Unimpressed by their showmanship they joked, "where the hell is that shark now that we need him?"
+An Inside Soap reporter included Grant in a feature profiling soap opera characters with odd names.
+They noted that Grant Mitchell was never a problem name until rival soap opera EastEnders introduced a character with the same name.